Börek: Bosnia and Herzegovina

-In Greece, boureki or bourekaki, and Cyprus poureki (πουρέκι, in the Greek dialects of the island) are small pastries made with phyllo dough or with pastry crust.
-Pastries in the börek family are also called pita (pie): tiropita, spanakopita, and so on.
-Galaktoboureko is a syrupy phyllo pastry filled with custard, common throughout Greece and Cyprus.
-In the Epirus, σκερ-μπουρέκ is a small rosewater-flavoured marzipan sweet.
-Bougatsa is a Greek variation of a borek which consists of either semolina custard, cheese, or minced meat filling between layers of phyllo, and is said to originate in the city of Serres, an art of pastry brought with the immigrants from Constantinople and is most popular in Thessaloniki, in the Central Macedonia region of Northern Greece.
-Serres achieved the record for the largest puff pastry on 1 June 2008.
-It weighed 182.2 kg, was 20 m long, and was made by more than 40 bakers.
-In Venetian Corfu, boureki was also called burriche, and filled with meat and leafy greens.

 Serbia

 The recipe for "round" burek was developed in the Serbian town of Niš.
 In 1498, it was introduced by a famous Turkish baker, Mehmed Oğlu, from Istanbul.
-Eventually burek spread from the southeast of Serbia to Macedonia and Bosnia, and later to the rest of Yugoslavia.
-Niš, the in official capital of burek, hosts an annual burek competition and festival called Buregdžijada.
+Eventually burek spread from the southeast (southern Serbia, Kosovo and North Macedonia) to the rest of Yugoslavia.
+Niš hosts an annual burek competition and festival called Buregdžijada.
 In 2005, a 100 kg (220 lbs) burek was made, with a diameter of 2 metres (≈6 ft) and it is considered to have been the world's biggest burek ever made.

 Slovenia

 In Slovenia, burek is a recognizable and widely available fast food, particularly among students and in urban nightlife settings.
 While it enjoys popularity in certain contexts, it also carries complex cultural associations linked to its Balkan origins, and is not universally embraced as part of mainstream Slovenian cuisine.